 The ways humans can be deceitful are nearly infinite.
 They include (but are not limited to) hiding things, emotional affairs, fabricating stories, infidelity, not telling the whole story and helping children to hide sin from the other parent.
 All deceitfulness is sin (Exodus 20, Leviticus 19:11, Colossians 3:9) and sin poisons marriages.
 Commit to keeping it honest in your marriage.
 This commitment will undoubtedly force you to suffer through some uncomfortable moments of truth-telling but overall you will have a healthier, happier more rewarding relationship.

-With all due respect (no pun intended) to Emerson Eggerichs, author of the popular book Love and Respect, romantic love simply cannot exist or survive without respect for the other person being present in the relationship.
-Mutual respect is an integral part of love.
-Relationships lacking in mutual respect die ugly, horrifying deaths (1stPeter 2:17).
-Furthermore, contrary to popular belief even touchy-feely, girly-girl types of women need to FEEL respected in order to FEEL loved.
-We show respect to our spouse by watching our words and being careful about the tone we use.
+With all due respect (no pun intended) to Emerson Eggerichs, author of the wildly popular book Love and Respect, who has made gobs of money peddling his belief that women chiefly want to feel loved by their husbands while men care much more about feeling respect from their wives.
+Truth-be-told love simply cannot exist nor will it survive without respect for the other person being present in the relationship.
+Respect is an integral part of love.
+Romantic relationships lacking in mutual respect die ugly, horrifying deaths (1stPeter 2:17).
+Furthermore, if you dig deep and ask questions o0f women you will find that even the most touchy-feely, girly-girl types of women need to FEEL respected in order to FEEL loved.
+We show our spouse respect by watching our words and being careful about the tone we use when speak to them.
 Husbands and wives who respect one another do not make decisions without consulting the other partner and they are always careful to speak well of their spouse to other people.
-It is also critical that both the husband and the wife endeavor to behave in a way that is respectful in order for marriages to go the distance (Titus 2:2, 1stTimothy 3:11).
+It is critical that both the husband and the wife endeavor to behave in a way that is respectful in order for marriages to go the distance (Titus 2:2, 1st Timothy 3:11).

 Lack of self-awareness on the part of one or both parties-

 Seriously.
 If a person is not aware of their own behavior and how their behavior is affecting other people they will never fix the problems in a relationship.
-Self-awareness comes through the practice of regular self-examination (1stCorinthians 11:28, 2ndCorinthians 13:5) and by looking for clues that we are loving our spouse in a way that makes them feel loved and cared for.
+Self-awareness comes through the practice of regular self-examination (1st Corinthians 11:28, 2nd Corinthians 13:5) and by looking for clues that we are loving our spouse in a way that makes them feel loved and cared for.

 Refusing to change-

-Expecting everything to be fair and equal-
+Expecting life to be fair and equal-

 It won’t be, so the wise thing to do is to get over the notion everything should be fair and equal quickly (Luke 6:38).
-Marriage is not a fifty/fifty proposition.
+Marriage is never a fifty/fifty proposition.
 In a healthy marriage each partner is doing their best to give one hundred percent all the time but no one in the relationship EVER keeps score because scorekeeping always signals the beginning of the end of every marriage.